Find Affordable College Courses

 Baltimore, MD

-With a ranking of #9, Johns Hopkins University did quite well on this year’s best value schools for anthropology students working on their doctor’s degree.
-Johns Hopkins is a fairly large private not-for-profit school located in the city of Baltimore.
+Johns Hopkins University did quite well in this year’s ranking of the best places for anthropology students to get a doctor’s degree.
+It came in at #9 on the list.
+Johns Hopkins is a fairly large private not-for-profit school located in the large city of Baltimore.

-On top of its placing in our value ranking, Johns Hopkins also did well on our Best Anthropology Doctor’s Degree Schools in the Middle Atlantic Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+In addition to its great value ranking, Johns Hopkins is in the top 20% of all schools on our Best Anthropology Doctor’s Degree Schools in the Middle Atlantic Region list.

 Read More…